cxa/KissNSUserDefaults/README.md

 Keep it simple, stupid!

-`NSUSerDefaults` is boring and painful because that `NSUserDefaultsDidChangeNotification` contains no `userInfo`.
+Directly hard code to access keys of `NSUSerDefaults` is very boring, and painful because `NSUserDefaultsDidChangeNotification` contains no `userInfo`.

-Directly hard code NSString as key is not a good programming practise.
-Make a `NSUserDefaults` category to  contain some properties may be a better way.
+Make a `NSUserDefaults` category to contain properties is a better way.
 And it's a bonus if we know which key has changed.

 This is what `KissNSUserDefaults` project borns to be.
+What you need to do is to delcare properties in header and `@dynamic` all in implementation. `-kiss_setup` will generate all accessors for you.
 Demo tells all.

 ## Usage

 Drag `NSUserDefaults+KissNSUserDefaults.(h|m)` into your project.
 Make your own `NSUserDefaults` category, import `NSUserDefaults+KissNSUserDefaults.h` and run `-kiss_setup` in your category's `+load`.
 See `NSUserDefaults+KissDemo.(h|m)` in demo project for details.
+And you can add an observer for `KissNSUserDefaultsDidChangeNotification` to listen changes.

 ### `NSUserDefaults+KissDemo.h`